-A partner has authority, in an emergency, to do all such acts for the purpose of protecting the firm from loss as would be done by a person of ordinary prudence, in his own case, acting under similar circumstances, and such acts bind the firm.
+Partner's Authority A partner has authority, in an emergency, to do all such acts for the purpose in an Emergency of protecting the firm from loss as would be done by a person of ordinary [Sections 21] prudence, in his own case, acting under similar circ prudence, in his own case, acting under similar circumstances, and such acts [000000000000000] bind the firm.

-Position of Minor in a firm [Section 30] How can be With the consent of all the partners for the time being, a minor may be admitted? admitted to the benefits of partnership.
-Rights and Liabilities Rights Liabilities of a Minor Partner 1.
-He has a right to share the profits 1.
-He is liable only to the extent of his before attaining and property of the firm in share in the profits and the property Majority accordance with the agreement. of the firm.
+Position of Minor in a firm [Section 30] How can be How can be With the consent of all the partners for the time being, a minor may be admitted? admitted to the benefits of partnership.
+Rights and Liabilities Rights Liabilities of a Minor Partner before attaining Majority 1.
+He has a right to share the profits and property of the firm in accordance with the agreement.
+1. He is liable only to the extent of his share in the profits and the property of the firm.
 He is not personally liable to third parties.
-Arjun Chhabra 2.
-He has a right to have access to, 2.
-He cannot be declared insolvent on (CS LLB LLM) and inspect and copy, any of the Law Maven accounts of the firm.
-But he does declaration of firm's insolvency, his share vests in the Official Receiver or not enjoy such rights in respect of Official Assignee. books other than account books.
-Official Assignee.
-3. He has a right to file a suit for his C share of profits or the property of HHABRA the firm when he is not given his IIIADIXA due share of profits.
+Arjun Chhabra (CS LLB LLM) Law Maven 2.
+He has a right to have access to, and inspect and copy, any of the accounts of the firm.
+But he does not enjoy such rights in respect of books other than account books.
+2. He cannot be declared insolvent on declaration of firm's insolvency, his share vests in the Official Receiver or Official Assignee. С 3.
+He has a right to file a suit for his share of profits or the property of the firm when he is not given his due share of profits.
 However, he can exercise this right only when he decides to sever his connections with the firm.
-Minor's Duty to give ining majority or date of his obtaining Public Notice Within 6 months of date of his attaining majority or date of his obtaining knowledge that he had been admitted to the benefits of firm, whichever is later, the minor partner has to exercise his option whether or not to become T ablic Notice a partner by giving a public notice within the said 6 months.
-Effect of Minor's is deemed to have become a partner in failure to give public the firm on the expiry of the said six · notice When he elects to become a When he elects not to become a partner partner 1.
+HHABRA Minor's Duty to give ining majority or date of his obtaining Public Notice ed to the benefits of firm, whichever is T dbile Notice ise his option whether or not to become a partner by giving a public notice w • Effect of Minor's failure to give public If he fails to give a public notice, he is deemed to have become a partner in the firm on the expiry of the said six months. notice When he elects to become a When he elects not to become a partner partner 1.
 He becomes personally liable to 1.
 His rights and liabilities continue to third parties for all acts of the firm be those of minor up to the date of since he was admitted to the giving public notice. benefits of partnership.
-2. His share in the property and 2.
-His share is not liable for any acts of profits of the firm remains the the firm done after the date of the same as he was entitled as a minor. public notice.
+2. His share in the property and profits of the firm remains the same as he was entitled as a minor.
+2. His share is not liable for any acts of the firm done after the date of the public notice.

+East March

 3. He is entitled to sue the partners for

 his share of the property and profits in

 the firm.